Education and Events

 The Museum hosts educational activities throughout the year.
 Tours of the Museum and the Historic Fall River Hydroplant may be arranged for groups of 10 or more people by contacting the Curator of Interpretation.
 All programs take place at the Museum unless otherwise noted.

 Museum staff will present outside of the facility on historical topics of interest for groups in the surrounding Estes Park area.
-To request a speaker for your next event please contact the Curator of Education.
-Below are a list of popular presentation topics.
+To request a speaker for your next event please contact the Curator of Interpretation.

 February 21, 2018

 Museum Meeting Room